 His wife, Evelyn, is on the Board of Directors at the International African American Museum.

-Rucker, the other Charleston star celebrating a birthday today, turns 53.
+Rucker, the other Charleston star celebrating a birthday today, turns 54.
 He grew up in the area and attended the University of South Carolina.
 While at the school, he formed Hootie & the Blowfish with some friends.
 Rucker now has a successful solo career, but still performs charity concerts with Hootie & the Blowfish.
-Late last year, the band announced they would be releasing a new album and going on tour in 2019.
+In late 2018, the band announced they would be releasing a new album and going on tour in 2019.

 Between the band and his solo work, Rucker has sold millions of albums, scored several No. 1 singles, and earned multiple Grammy Awards.

 Rucker donates his time, money, and/or concert proceeds to numerous charities like the St. Jude Children’s Research Hospital, the MUSC Children’s Hospital, the Ronald McDonald, the Hootie & the Blowfish Foundation, the Special Olympics, and more.

 Happy Birthday to of Charleston’s favorite sons!

 City of Charleston Office of Cultural Affairs announces “Homegoing: A Juried Exhibition”

 Press Release The City of Charleston Office of Cultural Affairs presents Homegoing: A Juried Exhibition, on view through January 29th, 2023...